jtpio/jtpio.github.io/_posts/2014-10-22-meetup-malmo-language.md

 <p>
   To join this group, some questions must be answered, and one of them is: <strong>What is your mother tongue?</strong><br>
-  This is basically the data I used to create the language distribution.<br>
+  To that question, the members usually answer in English with just a few words, like "Swedish" or "I am a native French".
+Since I want to know what language the members speak nativally and create the language distribution, I focused the analysis on that question.<br>
 </p>

 <h3>Links</h3>